reviczky/northumbria/modules/governance/register.md

     \startxrow \startxcell Reputational \stopxcell \startxcell \stopxcell \startxcell × \stopxcell \startxcell \stopxcell \startxcell \stopxcell \stopxrow
     \startxrow \startxcell Legal and Regulatory Compliance \stopxcell \startxcell \stopxcell \startxcell \stopxcell \startxcell × \stopxcell \startxcell \stopxcell \stopxrow
     \startxrow \startxcell Health and Safety \stopxcell \startxcell \stopxcell \startxcell × \stopxcell \startxcell \stopxcell \startxcell \stopxcell \stopxrow
 \stopxtable}
 \stopalignment

+\startalignment
+\switchtobodyfont[heros,small]
+\placetable[here][table:availability]{\WORD{Availability}}{
+\startxtable[frame=off,option=width,align={flushleft,lohi}]
+\startxrow[background=color,backgroundcolor=darkblue,foregroundcolor=white,width=20mm] \startxcell[width=30mm] {\bf Availability Classification} \stopxcell \startxcell {\bf Impact} \stopxcell \startxcell[width=100mm] {\bf Description} \stopxcell \stopxrow
+    \startxrow \startxcell Non-critical \stopxcell \startxcell Very Low \stopxcell \startxcell This information is desirable, but not crucial to the business.
+Negligible impact if information were to become unavailable.
+Unavailability duration can exceed 24 hours without impact on the bank's ability to function. \stopxcell \stopxrow
+    \startxrow \startxcell Next Day \stopxcell \startxcell Low \stopxcell \startxcell This information is crucial, but not critical.
+Unavailability may cause minor embarrassment to the Bank, but will not cause material damage to the Bank's image or profitability.
+Services must be restored within 24 hours. \stopxcell \stopxrow
+    \startxrow \startxcell Same Day \stopxcell \startxcell Medium \stopxcell \startxcell This information is critical and must be obtainable within one working day maximum.
+Failure could cause embarrassment to the Bank, reduced market shared, loss of revenue, and/or inability to meet legal or regulatory obligations.
+Services must be restored within 4 hours i.e. same day. \stopxcell \stopxrow
+    \startxrow \startxcell Business continuity \stopxcell \startxcell High \stopxcell \startxcell This information is absolutely critical to the business and must be at hand within a very short period of time.
+Unavailability would likely result in major embarrassment to the Bank, reduced market share, significant loss of revenue, and/or inability to meet legal or regulatory obligations.
+A priority response is warranted to ensure services are restored within 60 minutes. \stopxcell \stopxrow
+    \startxrow \startxcell Business survival \stopxcell \startxcell Very High \stopxcell \startxcell This information is survival critical and must always be available at any time.
+Unavailability would result in substantial and possibly irrevocable damage to the Bank in legal, financial, business or technical form.
+Violations of law, or legal actions against the Bank could damage client confidences, effect the Bank's reputation and cause loss of business opportunities and competitive advantage.
+100\% availability is required. \stopxcell \stopxrow
+\stopxtable}

+\placetable[here][table:likelihood]{\WORD{Likelihood}}{
+\startxtable[frame=off,option=width,align={flushleft,lohi}]
+\startxrow[background=color,backgroundcolor=darkblue,foregroundcolor=white,width=20mm] \startxcell {\bf Likelihood} \stopxcell \startxcell[width=100mm] {\bf Definition} \stopxcell \startxcell[width=30mm] {\bf Frequency} \stopxcell \stopxrow
+    \startxrow \startxcell Very Low \stopxcell \startxcell The event is extremely unlikely to occur.
+An attack that is almost impossible to carry out successfully, as the attack scenario is extremely difficult to exploit.
+It requires either involvement of administrative staff, or a very proficient attacker over a prolonged period of time. \stopxcell \startxcell Once between 5 and 10 years \stopxcell \stopxrow
+    \startxrow \startxcell Low \stopxcell \startxcell The exploit method is difficult as it requires a high level of technical expertise combined with either involvement of trusted bank staff or a prolonged period of time.
+Given enough motivation and opportunity, the attack can be successful. \stopxcell \startxcell Once between 2 and 5 years \stopxcell \stopxrow
+    \startxrow \startxcell Medium \stopxcell \startxcell An attack could be accomplished given either a long period of time or over a shorter period with sufficient skills and tools.
+The exploit is likely to be known about publicly, has advertised attack methods and may be achievable without involvement of bank staff. \stopxcell \startxcell Once between 1 and 2 years \stopxcell \stopxrow
+    \startxrow \startxcell High \stopxcell \startxcell The occurrence of the incident is near to occur at least once a year.
+It could be an attack that is easy to accomplish without involvement of bank staff, or by semi skilled attackers.
+It should be assumed that such an attack will happen because of available access, general knowledge or simplicity of the exploit. \stopxcell \startxcell 1 to 4 times a year \stopxcell \stopxrow
+    \startxrow \startxcell Very High \stopxcell \startxcell An incident that is almost certain of striking.
+It could be an attack which targets a very obvious weakness or one that may occur through misuse. \stopxcell \startxcell 4 to 12 times a year \stopxcell \stopxrow
+\stopxtable}
+\stopalignment